Depression. Causes, symptoms, treatment of the disease

 Personal disorganization

-Personal disorganization is a condition in which an individual cannot function effectively due to internal confusion arising from the fact that he adopts conflicting standards of behavior and shows loyalty to different groups.
+Personality disorganization is a condition in which an individual is unable to function effectively due to internal confusion resulting from accepting conflicting standards of behavior and loyalties to different groups.

 Depression is a painful state of depression and lethargy mental activity; a state of frustration leading to anemia.